-- 4. While holding the cowl firmly in position, drill 1,6mm pilot holes through both the cowl and the side edges of the firewall. - Using a 3mm drill bit, enlarge the holes in the cowling.
+- 3. Slide the cowl back into place.
+Align the front of the cowl with the crankshaft of the engine.
+The front of the cowl should be positioned so the crankshaft is in the middle of the precut opening.
+Hold the cowl firmly in place using several pieces of masking tape. - 4.
+While holding the cowl firmly in position, drill four 1,6mm pilot holes through both the cowl and the side edges of the firewall. - 5.
+Using a 2mm drill bit, enlarge the four holes in the cowling